v-rising/ModernCamera/README.md

 ### Changelog
+`1.5.4`
+- Update how UI is hidden due to StunLock update
+- Possible fix for [#17](https://github.com/v-rising/ModernCamera/issues/17) when zooming in to first person

+<details>

 `1.5.3`
 - Fixed build mode camera when ModernCamera is disabled

-<details>

 `1.5.2`
 - Fixed issue with invisible interact text when zoomed in